lsaravia/CriticalGlobalForest/CriticalGF.md

 Besides the hard $X_{min}$ limit we set due to discretization, empirical distributions can show power-law behavior at values above a lower bound that can be estimated by maximizing the Kolmogorov-Smirnov (KS) statistic comparing empirical to fitted cumulative distribution function [@Clauset2009].

-The corrected Akaike Information Criteria ($AIC_c$) and the Akaike weigwere computed for each model (Burnham & Anderson 2002).
+The corrected Akaike Information Criteria ($AIC_c$) and the Akaike weights were computed for each model [@Burnham2002].
 Akaike weights ($w_i$) are the weight of  evidence in favor of model $i$ being the actual best model for the situation at hand given that one of the $N$ models must be the best model for that set of N models.

 Additionally, we computed the goodness of fit of the power-law and power-law with cut-off models following the bootstrap approach described by Clauset et. al [-@Clauset2009], where simulated data sets following the fitted model are generated, and a p-value equal to the proportion of simulated data sets that has a KS statistic less extreme than empirical data.